nithin-nx/slangswap/README.md

 ### The Solution (that nobody asked for)
 A slang translator that instantly converts your local slang into equivalent slang from  other Kerala district — because why not? 😄
+##✨ Key Features
+District-to-District Translation: Translate slang from one Kerala district to all others.

+Text-to-Speech (TTS): Hear the correct pronunciation of each slang word with a click.

+Fun Audio Cues: Get confirmation with "Machane kitty!" on success and "Illada aliya!" on failure.

+Dark Mode: A sleek dark mode for comfortable night-time slang swapping.

+Simple & Fast: Built with pure, vanilla JavaScript for a lightweight and speedy experience.

+Expandable JSON Database: Powered by a simple JSON file that can be easily updated with new slang.

 ## Technical Details
 ### Technologies/Components Used